Home > Our Work > State EV Policy > Florida EV Policy

 The Electrification Coalition’s work in Florida includes EV policy convenings and ongoing meetings with key state agency, regulatory, and legislative leaders.
-We also advocate for supportive policies to speed MHD deployment in Florida.
+We also advocate for supportive policies to speed MHD deployment and consumer EV adoption in Florida.
+Read more about the policies Florida can adopt to accelerate EV adoption in the state.

 Read our Electric Vehicles in Florida factsheet to learn more about why Florida is one of the Electrification Coalition’s key states.